evertverschoor/spring-but-js/README.md

 Use annotations and Spring Inversion of Control in NodeJS!
 Easily set up a REST endpoint like you would in a Spring Boot application.

 # A demonstration
-Below is a small project that makes use of SpringButJs, showcasing simple IoC mechanics.
+Below is a small project that makes use of SpringButJs, showcasing simple IoC and Web MVC mechanics to set up a web service.

 ### main.js
 ``` javascript